 Americans eat nearly three pounds of tuna each every year (usually in cans), making it the nation’s second most popular seafood after shrimp.
 The government promotes it via school lunch programs, WIC (the federal food program for poor women and children), and even in the U.S. Department of Agriculture dietary recommendations.

 But because of emissions from power plants and garbage incinerators, tuna also absorbs significant amounts of methylmercury, a form of mercury that concentrates in the fatty tissues of big fish and humans.
-Fatal in high doses, mercury at lower levels has been linked to a host of health and developmental problems in babies and adults.
+Mercury, even at low levels, has been linked to a host of health and developmental problems in babies and adults.

-Tuna is not the highest-mercury fish we eat—that title belongs to swordfish and tilefish—but it is by far the largest source of mercury in the diet because people eat so much of it.
+Tuna is not the highest-mercury fish we eat—that title belongs to swordfish and tilefish—but it is by far the largest source of mercury in our diet because people eat so much of it.

 None of this is news to federal regulators.
 In 1970, a New York chemistry professor tested a can of tuna in his pantry and discovered that it contained significantly more mercury than what the FDA then considered safe.
 After running tests of its own, the agency recalled nearly 1 million cans of tuna.
 It also issued an “action level” under which fish with more than 0.5 parts per million (ppm) of methylmercury could be pulled from the market.